-Phi Theta Kappa has recognized academic excellence in the twoyear colleges since 1918 and has become the largest and the most prestigious honor society serving two-year colleges around the world.
+Phi Theta Kappa has recognized academic excellence in the two-year colleges since 1918 and has become the largest and the most prestigious honor society serving two-year colleges around the world.
 If you would like more information about joining and the scholarship opportunities that are available, log on to www.PTK.org.
-For information on NHTT's chapter contact Judy King at (603) 271-8884.
+For information on NHTT's chapter contact Beth Blankenstein at 603-271-1754.
+(See page 70 for more information.)